SAP/ui5-tooling/docs/index.md

 #### 🚚 Dependency Management

-UI5 framework dependencies are managed by the tooling.
+UI5 framework dependencies are managed by UI5 CLI.
 All other dependencies are managed by your favorite node package manager.

 ```
 ❯ ui5 use SAPUI5@1.117.0